AkashicElectronics/ArduinoBeachHouse/README.md

 # ArduinoBeachHouse
 This Git page contains the CODE for the Arduino BeachHouse project

-Click on "RAW" to see this file in a neat readable format!
+Click on "Raw" above to the right to see this file in a neat readable format!

 PINOUT: